-Dr. Sundvall is an assistant professor in the Department of English.
+Dr. Sundvall is an Associate Professor in the Department of English.
 He teaches courses in rhetoric, writing, and new media.
 His research interests include electracy, rhetorical and critical theory, surveillance studies, activist rhetoric, and critical pedagogy.

 Rhetorical Speculations: Emerging Technologies and the Future and Potential of Rhetoric and Writing Studies (editor).
 Utah State University Press.